The 1968-1970 Dodge Chargers are some of the more popular muscle cars with a unique aggressive body style.

 Large holes that have been filled in and painted over is what to watch for.

-For example, in this picture notice the rear frame rail is rusted through and was covered up by filling it with expanding foam and painted.
+For example, in this picture, notice the rear frame rail is rusted through and was covered up by filling it with expanding foam and then painted.

 The main thing to look for in body rust is components such as the frame rail that can cause major problems.

 Body rust such as trunk-pans, rear quarter panels, and so on can be replaced.

 A frame-rail that has been rusted through with holes in it should not be bought unless you are a professional car restoration expert.

 As with anything, be wary of scams.
 There are many scams when it comes to buying classic cars.